 The Houses and Land Contract 17th ed and Residential Community Title Contract 13th edition were released by the Real Estate Institute of Queensland (REIQ) and Queensland Law Society (QLS) in January this year.
-Attwood Marshall Lawyers Property Lawyer Raphaelle Worrall discusses the significant changes made to the contracts and the impact these will have on agents, buyers, and sellers.
+The significant changes made to the contracts will have an impact on agents, buyers, and sellers.

 Queensland real estate agents are grappling with a series of changes made to standard residential property contracts prompted by the Covid pandemic.